Liquid Space Explorer

 I'm pleased I took the time to model a character like this.
 The base design is fun, I learned a few things on topology, rigging & skinning.
 I love mid-poly aesthetics, PS2 era is my jam.

 Next step is to animate.
-Problem: I think I hate blender animation tools.
+Problem: I think I hate current animation tools.